StrawberryScot/todomvc-automation/README.md

-# TodoMVC React Test Automation Suite
+# TodoMVC Test Automation Suite

 ## Team Members
 - Kathy Peacock
 - Benjamin Loveday
 - Chibu Ihesiene

-## Test Coverage
+## Test Coverage & Instructions
+The Test Suite can be implemented for the **Svelte** and **React** frameworks.
+The default Suite runs on Svelte.
+To change the framework to React please use the page-modifiers that can be found commented out on lines:
+25, 26, 19, 20
+(And comment out corresponding lines that refer to Reactpage).

 ### Tests Implemented
 We have automated the following tests from our test plan: